Moroccan mafia: The Noffel clan

-The Noffel clan was a criminal organization that was founded by Naoufal Fassih.
+The Noffel clan was a criminal organisation that was founded by Naoufal "Noffel" Fassih.
 Naoufal moved to his cousin Abdelhadi Yaqout in Spain, at that time already one of the richest personalities in Marbella.
-Naoufal allied himself with the Taghi organization, the Irish Mob and some members of the Martha organization, to assassinate the billionaire drug lord Samir Bouyakhrichan in 2014.
+Naoufal allied himself with the Taghi organisation, the Irish Mob and some members of the Martha organisation, to assassinate the billionaire drug lord Samir Bouyakhrichan in 2014.
 Naoufal was eventually spending more time in Ireland than in Spain.
 His relationship with Ireland's Kinahan clan was so strong that they even shared the same hideouts.
 It was also in an apartment of the Irish Kinahan clan where Naoufal was eventually arrested by the special forces of Dublin.
 He was sentenced by the Dutch court to life of imprisonment.

-Naoufal's cousin, Abdelhadi Yaqout, was a multi millionaire businessman.
+Naoufal's cousin, Abdelhadi Yaqout, was a multi-millionaire businessman.
 He originated from Khouribga, in the south of Casablanca (Morocco), where he had spent a part of his childhood.
 After he emigrated to Spain, he became a very successful entrepreneur in Marbella.
-He was the owner of several clubs and bars in Puerto Banus, including the Rotana Shisha Lounge, the Portside bar and the Tibu nightclub, which were frequently visited by Arab princes, Russian businessmen and celebrities.
-Yaqout was also a friend of the Anglo-Egyptian billionaire Mohamed Al Fayed.
+He was the owner of several clubs and bars in Puerto Banús, including the Rotana Shisha Lounge, the Portside bar, and the Tibu nightclub, which were frequently visited by Arab princes, Russian businessmen and celebrities.
+Yaqout was also a friend of the Anglo-Egyptian billionaire Mohamed Al-Fayed.

 Yaqout laundered money for the Kinahan clan, and he was a partner of Daniel Kinahan.
 According to the Spanish authorities, they had very close relations.
 Yaqout had also been linked to the timeshare vacation apartment scam of British gangster John "Goldfinger" Palmer (who was murdered in 2015).
-This scam cheated 20,000 customers out of their money which reached a figure of up to 400 million euros.
+This scam cheated 20,000 customers out of their money which reached a figure of up to €400 million.
 It was reported that Yaqout was involved in cocaine trafficking alongside prominent figures of the Moroccan mafia, such as his cousin Naoufal Fassih and Ridouan Taghi.

-Yaqout was assassinated in his car in the neighborhood of Las Petunias in San Pedro de Alcántara on 22 January 2019.
+Yaqout was assassinated in his car in the neighbourhood of Las Petunias in San Pedro de Alcántara on 22 January 2019.
 At least one hitman was involved, riddling the drivers' side of Yaqout's Bentley with more than 20 bullets while he was waiting for an electric gate to open.
 He allegedly tried to escape the assassination by crawling onto the passenger side but was found dead halfway between the seats.
 He is buried in his hometown in Khouribga, Morocco.
-The Bouyakhrichan organization are the main suspects of this assassination.
+The Bouyakhrichan organisation are the main suspects of this assassination.

 Naoufal Fassih was alongside Taghi allegedly allied with the Iranian secret service and ordered to carry out gangland-style killings on enemies of the Iranian government who were hiding out on European soil.